-The Bible is filled with many of God’s promises and to say most of them are amazing is an understatement.
-If we really thought about them and actually believed what they say, life would be fantastic.
-Today I want to focus on five and challenge you to decide that you will consider them reliable, genuine.
+The Bible is filled with many of God’s promises and to say the majority are amazing is an understatement.
+If we would really think about them and actually believe what they say, life would be fantastic.
+Today I want to focus on five and challenge you to decide that you will consider them reliable.

 Life at times reminds me of something I saw on television years ago.
 There was a man driving on an icy and slippery road, he kept turning the wheel from left to right to keep his car going in the right direction but it seemed like it was not ‘listening’.
-The car often went in the opposite direction and when he tried to brake, it took so long to stop.
-He was obviously frustrated; he simply wanted to move on to his destination.
-Likewise, life has a way of taking us this way and that when we want to go straight forward.
-God anticipated this and the above promise deals with all the unpredictable aspects of life.
-Whatever God allows can and will be used for good if we trust him.
-As we walk in faith, he guides our steps and makes sure that when we look back we will always see how he turned negatives into positives.
+The car often went the opposite direction and when he tried to brake, it took so long to stop.
+He was obviously frustrated, he simply wanted to move on to his destination.
+Likewise life has a way of taking us this way and that when we want to go straight forward.
+God anticipated this and the above promise deals with all its unpredictable aspects.
+Whatever God allows can and will be used for good if we trust Him.
+As we walk in faith, He guides our steps and makes sure when we look back we will always see how He turned negatives into positives.
 Do not think all disappointments, delays and detours are necessarily bad.
-They may well bring about the best things in your life.
+They may well bring the finest blessings into your life.

 Read Romans 8:28.

 We all have needs.
-There are some who are able to comfortably meet them while others find it difficult for one reason or other.
-And God steps in for the latter group.
+In the financial area some find it difficult to meet them for one reason or other.
+And God can step in.
 If you are doing all you can but still struggle to get what you need then you’ve got to let God intervene.
 He has a way of opening doors that seem shut and sealed.
-What you need was already provided before hand, but to find it takes faith and reliance on God.
-True, it can be challenging to have faith when the needs are pressing but if your options are limited then why not consider it?
-Pray and ask for wisdom and he will lead you to the provision.
+What you require was already provided before hand, but to find it takes faith and reliance on Him.
+True, it can be challenging to trust when the needs are pressing but if your options are limited why not consider asking God?
+Pray for wisdom and He will lead you to the provision.

 Read Philippians 4:19 and Mathew 6:33.

 “My peace I give to you not as the world gives, let not your heart be troubled.”
 So why did Jesus say let not your heart be troubled?
 It tells me there is a choice.
 It is possible to either let your heart be troubled or NOT let your heart be troubled.
-Think about it, God cannot ask you to do something that is not in your ability.
+Think about it, God cannot ask you to do something beyond your ability.
 His peace does not necessarily make the circumstances change, it makes us stable in spite of whatever we are experiencing.
-It only comes though when we stop trying to resolve matters that are out of our hands and entrust them to him.
-Two things will happen then, you will be at rest and he will solve your problem for you—with patience!
+It only comes though when we stop trying to resolve matters that are out of our hands and entrust them to Him.
+Two things will happen then, you will be at rest and He will solve your problem for you—with patience!

 Read John 14:27 and Mathew 11:28.